ChristinaLK/blog/content/activities.md

 sticky (again) and take another photo.

 To wrap up, explain that everyone has just experienced a typical git workflow...

-* create a recording device, also known as a repository (the smartphone/tablet)
+* Create a recording device, also known as a repository (the smartphone/tablet)
-* stage data files (standing up)
+* Stage data files (standing up)
-* commit those changes (take a picture)
+* Commit those changes (take a picture)
-* repeat the process, with the ability to stage and commit groups of files (half and half) ...and that you'll now be covering the commands used in the shell to achieve the same thing.
+* Repeat the process, with the ability to stage and commit groups of files (half and half)

+...and that you'll now be covering the commands used in the shell to achieve the same thing.